 C1 : One Sided Narratives from the West

-The danger of a one sided narrative.
+Below is a C1 level English listening task about The danger of a one sided narrative.
+Good luck & enjoy!

 Vocabulary Prep : Cambridge Dictionary